yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

   - Use Indian numbering format: On numbers greater than 10,000 group in powers of 100 (e.g. 10,00,000 not 1,000,000)
   - Use Tax Dates: When selected then all calculations based on Income/Expense categories will use the Tax Date.
                    WARNING: tax dates cannot be derived when including:
-                            - reminders,  cost basis / ur-gains, or when using 'balance asof dates'.
+                            - reminders,  cost basis / ur-gains / capital gains, or when using 'balance asof dates'.
                             ... as such, the 'normal' transaction date will be used.
   - Display underline dots: Display 'underline' dots that fill the blank space between row names and values